This page was reviewed under our medical and editorial policy by

 This page was updated on June 6, 2022.

-Some common risk factors for soft tissue sarcoma include:
+Some common risk factors for soft tissue sarcoma include those listed below.

 Age: While soft tissue sarcoma can occur in people of any age, it is more commonly found in adults over the age of 50.

 Dioxins are a group of chemicals that form during the burning of household and industrial waste.
-One notable type of dioxin is Agent Orange, which was a herbicide used in the Vietnam War to clear ground cover.
+One notable type of dioxin is Agent Orange, an herbicide used in the Vietnam War to clear ground cover.
 Many veterans were exposed to Agent Orange.
-If you served in Vietnam, Thailand or the Korean Demilitarized Zone, know that there is evidence that soft tissue sarcomas are linked to chemical exposure.
-Speak with your doctor or contact the U.S. Department of Veterans Affairs to learn about testing options and medical benefits that may apply to you.
+If the patient served in Vietnam, Thailand or the Korean Demilitarized Zone, it's important to know that there is evidence that soft tissue sarcomas are linked to chemical exposure.
+Speak with the care team or contact the U.S. Department of Veterans Affairs to learn about testing options and medical benefits that may apply.

 Weakened immune system: People with human immunodeficiency virus (HIV) sometimes develop Kaposi sarcoma, a type of soft tissue sarcoma that forms in cells that line blood vessels or lymph vessels.